 The Commission’s summary report It’s about work… Excellent adult vocational teaching and learning was published in 2013.
 It made a series of ten recommendations aimed at strengthening the VET system into the next decade and beyond.

-This report is not the end but the beginning of a process.
+Speaking before the launch of the report last year, chair Frank McLoughlin said “the report is not the end but the beginning of a process.
 It is intended as an agenda for action to raise our collective ambitions for vocational teaching and learning.”

 Frank McLoughlin CBE